Kentico/xperience-algolia/README.md

         nameof(AlgoliaSiteSearchModel.CoffeeProcessing)
     };

+    var defaultFilter = $"{AlgoliaSiteSearchModel.ClassName}:{new Coffee().ClassName}";
+    if (filter != null)
+    {
+        var facetFilter = filter.GetFilter(typeof(AlgoliaSiteSearchModel));
+        if (!String.IsNullOrEmpty(facetFilter))
+        {
+            defaultFilter += $" AND {facetFilter}";
+        }
+    }

     var query = new Query()
     {
-        Filters = $"{nameof(AlgoliaSiteSearchModel.ClassName)}:{new Coffee().ClassName}",
+        Filters = defaultFilter,
         Facets = facetsToRetrieve
     };

-    if (filter != null)
-    {
-        query.FacetFilters = filter.GetFilters();
-    }

     var searchIndex = _searchClient.InitIndex(AlgoliaSiteSearchModel.IndexName);
     return searchIndex.Search<AlgoliaSiteSearchModel>(query);
 }
 ```

-The `GetFilters()` method will return a facet filter for each facet in the `IAlgoliaFacetFilter` which has the `IsChecked` property set to true.
-Attributes with the same name are grouped within an OR condition.
+The `GetFilter()` method will return a condition for each facet in the `IAlgoliaFacetFilter` which has the `IsChecked` property set to true.
+Facets with the same attribute name are grouped within an "OR" condition.
 For example, if a visitor on your store listing checked the boxes for decaf coffee with the "washed" and "natural" processing type, the filter will look like this:

 > "CoffeeIsDecaf:true" AND ("CoffeeProcessing:washed" OR "CoffeeProcessing:natural")

+You can change this behavior by setting the [`UseAndCondition`](#facetable-attribute) property of your faceted attributes, or by registering your own implementation of `IAlgoliaFacetFilter`.

 2. In `ProductListViewModel.cs`, add another property which will contain our facet filter: